 Located in the Soho Factory in the Praga district (across the Vistula River from Warsaw’s Old Town), the Neon Museum is awesome.
 Inside, we were greeted by numerous neon signs, in all kinds of lettering and images.
 I must admit, I never really understood how they work, but after visiting the museum, it was a real eye opener.
 It was a fantastic place to visit and learn another side of Warsaw’s history.

 Aside from the amazingly bright lights all around, the history of Poland’s Neon culture is very interesting.
 During the post-Stalin era, to show off an economic success, neon signs were seen everywhere in Warsaw, outside and above almost every establishment, from the corner store to the theatres.
 But after the time of communism in the city, anything connected to that era was demolished and the neon signs were thrown away or left in a state of disrepair.
 The founders of the Neon Museum managed to salvage and have exhibited 200 neon signs and 500 letter-forms, and have also archived photos, original plans, documents and blueprints, all relating to the signs and their history.
+While these signs remind people of their past, custom neon signs can bring you into the future with a bright design idea and new technologies applied that will allow you to create something unique that matches your inspiration and creativity with a reminiscence of yesterday’s glory.

 Try The Best Food and Drink